 Gain the confidence and skills to work with children and support the qualified teaching staff in an early childhood centre or as a teacher aide in a primary school.
 The Certificate in [Specialty] Education covers the initial theory and practice relevant to primary, early childhood or early childhood Pacific settings.
-Students who complete this certificate may be eligible to enter the second year of the Bachelor of Education, which leads to teaching careers in early childhood or primary education.
+Students who complete this certificate may be eligible to enter the second year of the Bachelor of Education.

 - University Entrance (NCEA, CIE or IB)

 - Police clearance

 - Two referee reports

-- · Applicants must be at least 17 years of age
+- Applicants must be at least 17 years of age